-How ADHD (Inattentive Type) Looks A Lot Like Learning Disabilities
+How ADD (Inattentive Type ADHD) Looks a Lot Like Learning Disabilities

-Problems with organization, focus, and time management often point to inattentive-type ADHD.
+Problems with organization, focus, and time management often point to inattentive-type ADHD (aka ADD).
 But learning disabilities can be easily overlooked.
 Here’s how to tell what’s behind the symptoms.

 A child or adult with attention deficit hyperactivity disorder may be diagnosed with one of three types of ADHD:

 - ADHD – Combined Type means that the individual is hyperactive, inattentive, and impulsive

 - ADHD – Hyperactive-Impulsive Type means that the individual is hyperactive and impulsive